Updated 2 August 2017 for recommendation about colour noise reduction. Clarified recommendations for colour profiles. Revised grammar.

 NX-D will default to exporting in the colour space your image is set to in-camera.
 I have no idea if it will also work within that colour space, but decided not to take the risk.
 If you want the exported TIFF to be in ProPhotoRGB, remember to set this in NX-D’s preferences.
 Image thumbnails may end up being displayed with wrong colours, but the image you are editing is displayed correctly, and it will export to ProPhotoRGB.

 2. Change values in discrete increments

 See those sliders in NX-D?
 NEVER DRAG THEM TO SEE HOW THEY AFFECT THE IMAGE.
 THIS WILL RESULT IN SUPER-SLOW PERFORMANCE.
-Change values by typing in discrete numbers.
+Change values in discrete increments or typing in the new values with a keyboard.
 Following this simple rule improves your experience by 1,000%.